 We follow the California Common Core Standards for Mathematics.
 The first Standard is Make sense of problems and persevere in solving them.
 Fifth grade emphasizes the basic operations in decimals, fractions, introduction to Algebra, and application of Geometry.

-Classes are held in the school’s 1600 square foot science lab and are taught by the full-time science teacher.
 Our science curriculum follows the Next Generation Science Standards (NGSS).
 Saint James School uses the Integrated Learning Progression Course.
 The four units covered in 5th Grade are:

 - Matter and its Interactions